JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 We used a few third party libraries to help with certain functionalities and we’ll introduce them when they are being used, you do not need prior knowledge about them.

-This tutorial is divided into 8 sections with each introduces different ReSift concepts.
+This is tutorial is divided into 8 sections with each introduces different ReSift concepts.
+This tutorial is relatively long and you can go through all of it to build the foundation for your ReSift skills, or you can jump to the sections pertaining to what you want to use ReSift for to get an example of how to apply ReSift in a codebase.
 Every section has their own starter code and finished code.
 The starter code has the needed components and styling already provided so we can focus on introducing data fetches using ReSift.
 The following list is a quick glance of each section and the main concepts they introduce.
 You can pick and choose the concepts you’d like to understand and start at any sections.
 Instead of following the tutorial, you can also look at the finished code as examples of using ReSift.

 **[Setup & Overview](#setup-overview)**</br>
 Gives a starting point to follow the tutorial.